Margaret Morse Nice: Later life

-At Clark University, Margaret met Leonard Blaine Nice (referred to by his middle name) and they married in 1908.
-Blaine served as an instructor in physiology for two years at Harvard Medical School following which the family moved to Norman, Oklahoma, where Blaine had accepted a faculty position in physiology and pharmacology at the university.
+Margaret met Leonard Blaine Nice, commonly referred to by his middle name, at Clark University; they married in 1908.
+Blaine served as an instructor in physiology at Harvard Medical School for two years, following which the family moved to Norman, Oklahoma, where Blaine had accepted a faculty position in physiology and pharmacology at the university.
 They had five children, Constance, born 1911; Marjorie, 1912; Barbara, 1916; Eleanor, 1918; and Janet, born 1922.
 Eleanor died of pneumonia at age nine in Columbus, Ohio.

-From 1913 to 1927 she studied the birds of Oklahoma which were published finally as the "Birds of Oklahoma" in 1931.
-During her time in Oklahoma, she also became very interested in child psychology on which she published 18 articles.
-Constance was the subject of her first study as part of her M.A.
-"Development of a Child's Vocabulary in Relation to Environment" (1915).
+From 1913 to 1927 she studied the birds of Oklahoma, finally publishing her research in "Birds of Oklahoma" in 1931.
+During her time in Oklahoma, she also became very interested in child psychology, concerning which she published 18 articles.

 She studied her own children, their vocabulary, sentence length, and speech development.
+Constance was the subject of her first study as part of her M.A. thesis "Development of a Child's Vocabulary in Relation to Environment" (1915).
 Nice published Marjorie and Eleanor's vocabularies in the Proceedings of the Oklahoma Academy of Sciences (1927).
 She noted that 19 three-year-old children averaged vocabularies of 910 words and reaching 3000 by six years.
 This contradicted an old idea that a laborer had a vocabulary of less than 300 words.

-She also studied mourning doves and wrote about them in several parts.
+She also studied mourning doves and wrote about them in several pieces.
 She attended meetings of the National Association of Audubon Societies and came to know many ornithologists in the region.
-Ornithologist Althea Sherman, 30 years older than Nice, served as a mentor for her early in Nice's career.
+Ornithologist Althea Sherman, 30 years older than Nice, served as a mentor for Nice early in her career.